thewtex/thesis/strain_estimation/strain_estimation.rst

 .. epigraph::

-  Then the classic least squares solution is [Kallel1997a,WeissteinEric2011]_
+  Then the classic least-squares solution is [Kallel1997a,WeissteinEric2011]_

 .. math:: \begin{bmatrix} \hat{m} \\ \hat{b} \end{bmatrix} = (\mathbf{A}^T \mathbf{A})^{-1} mathbf{A}^T \mathbf{u}